-You will be assessed to see if you require any assistance during exams.
-Some students may need help with reading or writing and an application is submitted to JCQ/the Awarding Bodies.
+Prior to being entered for any examinations you will be assessed to see if you require any assistance during exams.
+Some students may need help with reading or writing and an application is submitted to JCQ.
 If you have an arrangement for a reader and/or a scribe a member of staff will work specifically with you during the exam.
 You will also be given a memory aid prior to the exam starting explaining exactly what you can ask them to do.